 Students with poor vision may request to have written documents or computer images enlarged.

-Readers are available to assist with tests for students who have visual impairments or severe reading disorders.
+Readers are available to assist with in-class tests for students who have visual impairments or severe reading disorders.
 Students using readers may make arrangements to take their tests through the office.
 In order to do so, a Testing Accommodation Form must be completed and submitted to the Disability Services Advisor and the professor at least one week prior to test date.

 Accessible Classrooms and College Functions